 - Medicines, including calcium channel blockers and/or beta-blockers, may improve your symptoms or prevent your condition from getting worse.

-- A coronary angioplasty is a procedure in which your surgeon (usually a cardiologist) opens up your coronary artery from inside, using a special balloon.
+- A coronary angioplasty (also called a percutaneous coronary intervention) opens your coronary artery from inside, using a special balloon.
 The balloon is inserted in a plastic tube called a catheter, into a blood vessel in your groin or wrist, up into your coronary artery.
 Often a stent (a small metal tube) is used to help keep the artery open.
-When the coronary artery is opened up like this the blood can flow more easily to your heart muscle.
+When the coronary artery is opened up like this, the blood can flow more easily to your heart muscle.

-The treatment you’re offered will depend on the how severe your symptoms are, the condition of your coronary arteries and how healthy you are generally.
-Your surgeon will discuss with you which treatment is most suitable for you.
+The treatment you’re offered will depend on how severe your symptoms are, the condition of your coronary arteries and how healthy you are generally.
+Your surgeon will discuss with you which treatment is best for you, and the different risks and benefits.
+For instance, coronary artery bypass graft can offer better long-term relief of angina symptoms but take longer to recover from than a coronary angioplasty.

 Your surgeon will take an artery or vein from your leg, arm or chest to use as a graft.
 If your surgeon needs to bypass more than one coronary artery, they’ll probably use both an artery and a vein.
-Removing these blood vessels doesn’t affect the circulation in the parts they’re removed from.
+They will also consider your general health, previous treatment and other conditions, like diabetes, in choosing the best vein or artery for a bypass.
+Removing these blood vessels doesn’t affect circulation in the parts they’re taken from, though you may get some short-term weakness.
+For more information, see our FAQ: Will taking the graft have any adverse effects?

 To reach your heart, your surgeon will make a cut down the middle of your breastbone (sternum) and will open your chest.
-They will then attach the grafts in the correct places to bypass the narrowed parts of your coronary arteries.
-You may just have one graft, or there may be several.
+They’ll then attach the grafts in the correct places to bypass the narrowed parts of your coronary arteries.

-Your surgeon may temporarily stop your heart and divert your blood to a heart-lung (bypass) machine while they attach the new grafts.
+Your surgeon may temporarily stop your heart and divert your blood to a machine that pumps it outside your body while they attach the new grafts.
 This helps to maintain oxygen levels in your blood during the operation.
 Or your surgeon may attach the new grafts while your heart is still beating.
 This type of surgery is called off-pump or beating heart CABG.
-See our frequently asked questions for more information.
+Your doctor will explain it to you beforehand.
+See our FAQ: What is an off-pump CABG? for more information.

 After attaching the grafts, your surgeon will restart your heart (if it was stopped in the operation).
-They will then rejoin your breastbone using stainless steel wires which will stay inside your body permanently.
+They’ll then rejoin your breastbone using stainless steel wires that will stay inside your body permanently.
 Your surgeon will close the skin on your chest with staples or stitches.

 CABG can sometimes be done using keyhole surgery.
 This is minimally invasive surgery – also called mini heart bypass surgery.
 The main difference between keyhole surgery and the traditional CABG procedure is that your breastbone doesn’t need to be cut.

 There are several different kinds of keyhole surgery for coronary artery bypass grafting.
-Your surgeon will make two or three small cuts in your chest and will pass special instruments through the cuts to perform the operation.
-Your surgeon may use remote-controlled surgical instruments (known as robot-assisted surgery).
+Your surgeon will make two or three small cuts in your chest and will pass special instruments through the cuts to do the operation.
+They may use remote-controlled surgical instruments (known as robot-assisted surgery).

 While in hospital, you’ll be connected to machines that record the activity of your heart, lungs and other body systems.
 These might include a ventilator machine to help you breathe.